davidbotero100/Website/README.md

 # Website
-Repo for one raw website
+Repo for one raw website.
+All images were made using Dall-E from OpenAI.